SimplyTolex/roshoot/README.md

 You may [open an issue with a `documentation` label](https://github.com/SimplyTolex/roshoot/issues/new?labels=documentation).
 It will be fixed soon if you point out it to me.
 English is not my first language, so it can be difficult to me to write these detailed descriptions.

+On the other note, you can try to fix it yourself! (there is supposed to be a link but there is nothing currently)

 ### I have a suggestion, how I should share it?

 If you are just throwing an idea out, you can create a discussion in `Ideas` category.
 Then, one can present the finalised idea in an issue with an `idea` label.